thehncoder/thehncoder/README.md

 - 👋 Hi, I’m Harshit Nigam.
-- 👀 I’m interested in Technology
+- 👀 Having an interest in technology is something I am passionate about.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on ...working on projects
+- 💞️ I’m looking to collaborate on projects with peers.
 - 📫 How to reach me ...-ihnsep@gmail.com
-- 😄 Pronouns: ...

 <!---